JacobFV/mln-dashboard/docs/code_organization.md

 - Use `const` wherever possible
 - Include jsdoc comments for each function/class/etc.

+I don't have hard rules on formatting (indentation level, tab vs. space, max length, etc.) yet.
+Just be reasonable.

 ## Documentation

 I want to use [codecrumbs](https://codecrumbs.io/) and/or [js-code-to-svg-flowchart](https://bogdan-lyashenko.github.io/js-code-to-svg-flowchart/docs/live-editor) to make visual documentation of the server logic.

-When I write filenames, they are relative to this repository root or the `/src` directory; They are not relative to the operating system's root unless explicitly stated.
+Unless otherwise specified, filenames are relative to this repository's root or the `/src` directory; `/` does NOT indicate that a path is relative to the operating system's root.

 The overall repo should be versionless, but API endpoints are a necessary exception (since who wants to dig out and update all their old client-side javascript?).
 API endpoints are versioned by major releases.
 Following GitHUb's recommendations, minor changes should retain backwards compatibility.
 Currently, the API is on `v1`.
 Once I reach a stable alpha, I will move the contents of `/src/pages/api` to `/src/pages/api/v1`.

-## Running
+## Tests

-When you run `npm run dev`, you are starting a node.js process (the next.js server) which serves the pages located in the `/src/pages` directory.
-(If you're working in vscode, you can select the `Next.js: debug server-side` or `Next.js: debug full stack` options to enjoy break-point debugging inside the vscode IDE.)
-Basically, what's going on is that whenever the server receives an HTTP request for a page with the path `/path/to/somewhere`, it executes the default exported javascript function located in `/src/pages/path/to/somewhere.js`.
-This function can either 1) generates an HTML page, possibly using react, or 2) perform some server-side action and possible return a JSON response.
-While it is possible to perform server-side rendering with this approach, we really should try to decouple the HTML server from the persistent backend.
-Not only does this minimize TTL latency but it also allows webpages to be statically rendered to HTML and cached on the server, CDN, or client.
+Tests are placed in the `/test` subdirectory and performed using `mocha`.
+This section will be expanded once I start using tests.